AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 does not solve the problem completely because GPU kernel calls are asynchronous from CPU's point of view.
-Therefore there is a race condition that GPU kernels in different iterations of :cpp:`MFIter` will compete the access to ``q``.
+Therefore there is a race condition that GPU kernels in different iterations of :cpp:`MFIter` will compete for access to ``q``.
 Moving the line into the body of :cpp:`MFIter` loop will make ``q`` a variable local to each iteration, but it has a new issue.
 When do we delete :cpp:`q`?
-To CPU, the resource of :cpp:`q` should be freed at the end of the scope otherwise there will be a memory leak.
+To the CPU, the resource of :cpp:`q` should be freed at the end of the scope, otherwise there will be a memory leak.
 But at the end of the CPU scope, GPU kernels might still need it.